techtangents/java-incredible-proof-machine/readme.markdown

 - No inheritance from classes - only interfaces
 - No variance annotations
 - No missing type parameters (unless inferred)
-- No non-final params, classes
+- No non-final params, classes, variables
 - No recursion

 But...
 I don't have lambda expressions